 Check on Required Vaccinations

-The world is getting closer to a COVID-19 vaccine, every day.
-But there are also many other vaccines out there that can protect you.
+As of March 2021, the United States Center of Disease Control has approved the use of three COVID vaccines.
+The Pfizer-BioNTech COVID-19 Vaccine, the Moderna COVID-19 Vaccine, and the Johnson & Johnson’s Janssen COVID-19 Vaccine.
+We have linked CDC information related to each vaccine so that you can make an informed decision on which is best for you.
+Additionally, there are also many other vaccines out there that can protect you abroad.
 These vaccinations cannot be overlooked when planning how to stay healthy while traveling.
 Some vaccines are even required when visiting certain countries.
 If you’re traveling to South America, it’s a good idea to get vaccinated against yellow fever.
 If you’re traveling to Southeastern Asia, it’s a good idea to get vaccinated against rabies.
 And if you’re traveling to Japan, it’s a good idea to get vaccinated against Japanese Encephalitis.
 Make sure you check with the Centers for Disease Control to ensure you have the necessary vaccines for your destination.